CSGuides/grad-job-guide/_jobs/general.md

 Year X).
 Deciding where to apply early is crucial because different types of institutions have different deadlines.

-- **U.S. Research Academia**:  The earliest deadlines are around November 15th, with most applications due in December or early January.
+- **US Research Academia**:  The earliest deadlines are around November 15th, with most applications due in December or early January.
   Job postings often state when they will "start considering" applications, but many positions accept and review late submissions.